Hugh S. Johnson: Journalism, later life and death

 Johnson wrote a number of articles and stories.
 One future history piece, The Dam, was written in 1911 and appears in the Sam Moskowitz anthology, Science Fiction by Gaslight.
 In the story, Japan invades and conquers California.

 General Hugh S. Johnson died in Washington, D.C., in April 1942 from pneumonia.
 He was buried in Arlington National Cemetery.

+Writings

+After leaving government service, Johnson became a syndicated columnist for the New York Daily News, where he wrote extensively on political and military issues.
+His columns were known for their blunt style and often critical tone, with some historians describing him as “domineering, abusive, outspoken” in his public commentary.

+In 1935, Johnson published a memoir: